3fon3fonov/exostriker/README.md

 * For more "TBD" list see: "focus_matrix_TBFixed.doc".

 If you use this tool and you find a bug or a problem, please report it!
-A wishlist with your favourite tools and methods to be implemented is also welcome.
+A wish-list with your favorite tools and methods to be implemented is also welcome.